Choosing a tax-saving fund with VR tools

 4. Expense ratio

-Like other categories of equity funds, ELSS managers have also found it quite difficult to outperform their benchmarks in the last one year.
-Of the 36 ELSS funds in operation, as many as 33 have delivered lower returns than their chosen benchmarks in this period.
+Like with other equity fund categories, ELSS managers have also found it quite difficult to outperform their benchmarks in the last one year.
+Many ELSS funds in operation, have delivered lower returns than their chosen benchmarks in this period.
 But it is early days yet to say whether this difficulty in outpacing the indices is a short-term aberration or a secular trend.

-Expense ratios in this category range from 1.77 per cent (Axis Long Term Equity Fund) to 2.78 per cent (BOI AXA Tax Saving) in regular plans and from 0.27 per cent (Mirae Asset Tax Saver Fund) to 2.12 per cent (Principal Tax Savings Fund) on direct plans.
+Expense ratios in this category range from 1.73 per cent (Reliance Tax Saver) to 2.67 per cent (BOI AXA Tax Saving) in regular plans and from 0.22 per cent (Mirae Asset Tax Saver Fund) to 2.12 per cent (Principal Tax Savings Fund) in direct plans.
 While costs should not outweigh returns in your choice of ELSS funds (because returns are calculated net of past expenses), they should be a criterion in choosing between schemes with a similar return profile.

 You may view the Expense Ratio of every fund on the page dedicated to that fund.
 See below.